webexpress-framework/WebExpress/doc/development_guide.md

 |StatusCode |int    |1            |No       |The status code (see RFC 2616 para.
 6).
 |Icon       |String |1            |Yes      |The icon that represents the statuscode graphically.

 When creating a response that differs from status 200, the corresponding status page is determined from the StatusPageManager and an instance is created.
 To do this, the following order is used to determine the status page:

 - Search in the plugin of the called resource.
 - Search in the plugin of the application of the called resource.
 - Use the status pages from the plugin "webexpress.webapp".
 - Use the system status pages.

+To better understand the architecture of the `StatusPageManager` and the `StatusPage` it oversees, refer to the UML diagram below:

 ```
 ╔WebExpress.Core═══════════════════════════════════════════════════════════════════════╗